“We try never to forget that medicine is for the people. It is not for the profits.”

 DIURIL launched to treat high blood pressure

-The release of DIURL (chlorothiazide) signaled the company's emergence as a leading cardiovascular company.
+The release of DIURIL (chlorothiazide) signaled the company's emergence as a leading cardiovascular company.
 Since the introduction of DIURIL, we have been at the forefront of developing new treatments to fight high blood pressure and heart disease.
 The “Diuril Man,” a transparent plastic figurine showing the heart, lungs, kidneys, ureters and bladder, helped Merck show physicians the value of the breakthrough product.

 Treatment for trichinosis for animals discovered